- by Severi Tikkala

 The only file system that makes consolidation easier

 But there is one file system solution that bridges the gap between all these various operating systems.
-Tuxera Flash File System is our premier embedded data storage engine, designed to bring the ultimate performance, reliability, security, and longest lifetime to any flash hardware—whether it’s UFS, eMMC, SSD, or SD.
+VelocityFS by Tuxera is our premier embedded data storage engine, designed to bring the ultimate performance, reliability, security, and longest lifetime to any flash hardware—whether it’s UFS, eMMC, SSD, or SD.
 It is also the only file system to reliably support all the major automotive operating systems including, Linux, QNX, Android, and Green Hills Integrity.
-Tuxera Flash File System also brings support for complex file system features such as encryption, compression, and health monitoring to all of the supported platforms unlike ever seen before.
+VelocityFS by Tuxera also brings support for complex file system features such as encryption, compression, and health monitoring to all of the supported platforms unlike ever seen before.

 At Tuxera, we have a long history of providing interoperable file systems in the automotive industry.
 Because of our solid reputation, our customers rely on us for help in these complex consolidation efforts.
 We handle the storage integration across all these various operating systems, achieving the best data read and write performance for each component accessing a shared storage.